futagoza/meg/README.md

 # install

-Both of these methods require Node 4+ installed on your system.
+All of these methods require Node 4+ installed on your system.

 ###### to use as a command line tool